ffwff/hana/DOCUMENTATION.md

 ## Strings

 Strings are mutable UTF-8 strings.
-Characters in hana are Unicode code points rather than raw bytes.
+Characters in hana are Unicode grapheme clusters (actual characters) rather than bytes.

 ```
 name = "Alice"